Course (education): Types of courses

 The exact work required depends on the discipline, the course, and the particular instructor.
-Unlike most European university courses, grades are generally determined by all of these kinds of work, not only the final examination.
+Unlike most European university courses, grades are generally determined by all of these types of work, not only the final examination.

 Elective and required courses

 An elective course is one chosen by a student from a number of optional subjects or courses in a curriculum, as opposed to a required course which the student must take.
 While required courses (sometimes called "core courses" or "general education courses") are deemed essential for an academic degree, elective courses tend to be more specialized.
 Elective courses usually have fewer students than the required courses.

 The term elective is also used for a period of medical study conducted away from the student's home medical school, often abroad.
 Motivations for choosing such a program include a wish to experience other cultures and to learn how to work in the clinical situations in other countries.

 Elective courses are also offered in the third and fourth years of university, though the choice is more restrictive and will depend upon the particular major the student has chosen.
 For example, at the University of British Columbia, students intending to specialize in Sanskrit as part of a major in Asian language and culture will usually have to complete several Sanskrit and Hindustani or Punjabi courses during the first two years of university, as well as additional courses in other languages of India in the third and fourth years of study.
 In addition to these required courses, however, students would choose among several third- and fourth-year elective courses on topics not directly related to India, such as the history and culture of China, Japan or Indonesia.